pvcraven/arcade_book/source/chapters/06_what_is_a_programming_language/index.rst

 There are two main versions of Python.
 When Python moved to version 3, there were changes that didn't work with all the currently written Python 2 programs.
-So both Python 2 and Python 3 were being developed simultaneously.
+So both Python 2 and Python 3 were being developed simultaneously for a while.
-Some people don't want to move to Python 3 at all.

-We use Python 3.
 Why are you going to care?

 * If you search up examples you will find both Python 2 and Python 3 examples.
 * Systems such as the Mac and Linux have Python 2 installed by default.